Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

         krnlWait.push_back(krnlDone);

    d.
-Set kernel arguments, transfer input buffer from host to FPGA, enqueue the kernel and read the output from FPGA to host for             processing the first iteration
+Kernel arguments are set , input buffer is transferred from host to FPGA , kernel is enqueued and the output is read from FPGA to       host for processing the first iteration.

         // Now start processing the documents in chunks
         // The FPGA kernel computes the in-hash flags for each word in the sub-buffer